-In this case, we are aware of no exception to the written consent rule other than § 99.31(a)(3) that would permit schools and LEAs to disclose the information to PDE without written parental consent in order for PDE to perform its responsibility of ensuring that the Federal legal requirements of IDEA are met.
-Accordingly, information disclosed to PDE and other officials listed in 34 CFR § 99.31(a)(3) may not be redisclosed in personally identifiable form, intentionally or otherwise, to anyone other than authorized representatives of PDE and must be destroyed when no longer needed for the audit or evaluation purpose for which it was collected.
+In this case, we are aware of no exception to the written consent rule other than § 99.31(a)(3) that would permit schools and LEAs to disclose the information to CDE without written parental consent in order for CDE to perform its responsibility of ensuring that the Federal legal requirements of IDEA are met.
+Accordingly, information disclosed to CDE and other officials listed in 34 CFR § 99.31(a)(3) may not be redisclosed in personally identifiable form, intentionally or otherwise, to anyone other than authorized representatives of CDE and must be destroyed when no longer needed for the audit or evaluation purpose for which it was collected.
 It should noted be that "disclosure" not only means the transmitting or releasing of information to a third party but encompasses permitting a third party to have access to the information in any manner, including oral, written, or electronic means.
 34 CFR § 99.3 ("Disclosure").
 Thus, allowing a party that is not an official of the SEA to inspect and review personally identifiable information under FERPA.

-We are aware that some SEAs have entered into agreements with state departments of health or other entities that are grantees of CDC as part of CDC's population-based surveillance projects for children with autism and other developmental disabilities, pursuant to CDC's obligations under Section 102 of the Children's Health Act of 2000 (P.L.
+It has come to our attention that some SEAs have entered into agreements with state departments of health or other entities who are grantees of the Federal Centers for Disease Control and Prevention (CDC) as part of CDC's population-based surveillance projects for children with autism and other developmental disabilities, pursuant to CDC's obligations under Section 102 of the Children's Health Act of 2000 (P.L.
 106-310, October 17, 2000).
 In some cases, the SEA has used an MOU to designate the state health department or other entity as its "authorized representative" for purposes of meeting the requirements of §§ 99.31(a)(3)(iv) and 99.35 of the FERPA regulations, as described above.